 Indications for PARP Inhibitors

-- Initially used only for women with a BRCA gene mutation or advanced disease but can now be offered to almost all women with ovarian cancer starting as part of an initial course of maintenance therapy after surgery and chemotherapy
+- Initially used only for women with a BRCA gene mutation or advanced disease, PARP inhibitors can now be offered to almost all women with ovarian cancer starting as part of an initial course of maintenance therapy after surgery and chemotherapy.

-- Side effects of PARP inhibitors can be challenging
+- The side effects of PARP inhibitors can be challenging.

 “We are still prescribing PARP inhibitors, even in the current COVID-19 pandemic, because they have significant benefit for patients either for treatment of recurrent GYN cancers or as a maintenance therapy after initial chemotherapy for patients with advanced GYN cancers,” says Dr. Lynn Parker, a gynecologic oncologist at the Norton Cancer Institute in Louisville Kentucky.
 Another advantage to PARP inhibitors during the pandemic is that these drugs are administered as pills, meaning that patients can take them at home, rather than reporting to an infusion center for intravenous chemotherapy.